 - Using a deadly weapon to commit the offense

-- Harming or battering a pregnant woman (the defendant must know that the woman is pregnant during the crime)
+- Harming or battering a pregnant woman (the defendant must know that the woman was pregnant during the crime)

 Penalties of Battery & Assault in Florida